ros-box/a2d2_to_ros/FAQ.md

 ## Sensor fusion lidar data

-1. What are the following lidar fields and what are their units:
+1. What are the following lidar fields:
     1. `pcloud_attr.rectime`?
     1. `pcloud_attr.boundary`?
     1. `pcloud_attr.valid`?
 1. What are the units for `pcloud_attr.reflectance`?
-The values seems to be integral.
+Why are the values integral?
+1. Are the `pcloud_attr.rectime` and `pcloud_attr.timestamp` intentionally `int64` and not `uint64`?

 ## Semantic segmentation bus signal data